tushartushar/taksidiotis/guide.md

 * Don’t miss stunning views of the Parthenon from the famous Athens Rooftop Bar called "AthenStyle", the best spot for meeting people and chilling after a long day sightseeing.
 Enjoy all year happy hours cheap drinks and live the AthenStyle experience!
 [Click here to see more.](http://athenstyle.com/en_GB/rooftop/)
 * You can't have fun without a karaoke night!
 Find the coolest one @ Mike's Irish Pub and drink the best of whiskey.
 Cozy atmosphere!(http://www.mikesirishbar.gr)

+* For a more traditional approach try the night life of Aigaleo.
+On its central road there are many greek bars (mezedopolia) to choose from.
+The wine is good but the food is better.
+You will be surprised by the quantities, there is no way you return home being hungry!!

 ## Night life

 * Enjoy R&B and house music while enjoying your favorite drink at "Toyroom" in the center of Athens.